mvolkmann/MyUnixEnv/notes/GoNotes.md

 ### Add Tests

+The Go standard library provides a `testing` package.
 Let's add tests to the "statistics" package.
 The VS Code Go extension provides the "Go: Generate Unit Tests For Package" command that does what its name implies.